-ICE (Interactive Connectivity Establishment) is a framework used by WebRTC (among other technologies) for connecting two peers to each other, regardless of network topology (usually for audio and/or video chat).
+ICE (Interactive Connectivity Establishment) is a framework used by WebRTC (among other technologies) for connecting two peers, regardless of network topology (usually for audio and video chat).
 This protocol lets two peers find and establish a connection with one another even though they may both be using Network Address Translator (NAT) to share a global IP address with other devices on their respective local networks.

 The framework algorithm looks for the lowest-latency path for connecting the two peers, trying these options in order:

-- Direct UDP connection (In this case—and only this case—a STUN server is used to find out the network-facing address of a peer
+- Direct UDP connection (In this case—and only this case—a STUN server is used to find the network-facing address of a peer)

 - Direct TCP connection, via the HTTP port